WBC Count and Function: How White Blood Cells Protect You

 • Eosinophils: This kind of WBC identifies parasites and destroys them along with the cancer cells.
 It also assists basophils in response to allergic reactions.

 • Lymphocytes: They particularly consist of natural killer cells, T cells and B cells for protecting against any kind of viral infections.
-It also produces proteins to fight against antibodies.
+B lymphocytes produce antibodies that target foreign antigens, while T cells and natural killer cells destroy infected or abnormal cells.

 • Monocytes: These clean up the damaged cells and defend against the cause of infection.